Welcome to my current dessert obsession. I call them Healthy Oatmeal Bars with Dark Chocolate and Sea Salt.

 So, what do you say?
 Shall we begin?
 Here’s what you need to make this recipe.

-Lily’s Dark Chocolate Chips
+Dark Chocolate Chips I buy Lily’s

-Sea Salt for Finishing
+Sea Salt for finishing

 Delicious bars with an addictive salty-sweet flavor!

 1/4 cup Salted Almonds (if using plain almonds add 1/8 tsp. salt)